Jyothi-CY/Google_Play_Store_Data_Analysis/README.md

 An end-to-end project for analyzing real-time Google Play Store data.
 Includes data cleaning, transformation, visualization, sentiment analysis using NLP, and interactive dashboard creation using Python, Pandas, Plotly, NLTK

-# Google Play Store Data Analytics 🚀
+# Google Play Store Data Analysis 🚀
 This repository showcases the projects and skills developed during my internship as a Data Analyst Intern.
 The focus was on building a real-time Google Play Store data pipeline, performing data cleaning, transformation, and analysis, and creating an interactive web dashboard.

 ## Skills and Tools Used